atroxaper/p6-LogP6/README.md

 }
 ```

 In that case we do not need to use configuration file.
-But if ouy want then you
+But if you want then you
 can remove line with `cliche` creation and add the following configuration file:

 ```json